+Yes.
+We believe in keeping the promise we made to students when they signed up for Lambda School.
+That promise is to teach them a valuable skill and help place them in a job using that skill.
+It seems only fair that if we didn't do our job well, it should count against us.41

-- 86. The FAQ, which is no longer displayed on Lambda's website, disclosed that "Lambda School's business model inherently requires financing because our costs to train students precede our revenues on ISAs.
-That is by design.
-There are many different forms of financing we can use, but this is the closest thing available to aligning our incentives and your incentives. . . .
-We believe in keeping the promise we made to students when they signed up for Lambda School."
-31 - 87.
-To the contrary, the "promise [Lambda] made to students when they signed up" was that "We don't get paid until you do, so we're in this together."
+74. To the contrary, the "promise [Lambda] made to students when they signed up" was that "We don't get paid until you do, so we're in this together."
 That promise-which remained prominently displayed on Lambda's website until at least April 28, 2021-is false and misleading.

-Mr. Kernan Attends Lambda
+Ms. Nguyen Attends Lambda